-Eligibility for new facilities weighting is dependent on the school district having 1) a 25% LOB and 2) new facility must have been paid for from bonds authorized prior to 7/1/2014.
-Note: item #2 is new with the passage of legislation in 2014, districts should be aware some facilities that qualified in FY14 do not qualify in FY15.
+Eligibility for new facilities weighting is dependent on the school district having:

+- 1) a 25% LOB and, - 2) new facility must have been paid for from bonds authorized prior to 7/1/2014.
+Note: item #2 was new with the passage of legislation in 2014.

 To determine the amount of the LOB, the auditor can take the General Fund Budget multiply the total by 25% (.25) and check this number against the Supplemental General Fund Budget to determine if the district has budgeted the entire requirement.
-The weighting is assigned only in the year in which operation of a new school facility is commenced and in the next succeeding year.
+The weighting is assigned in the year in which operation of a new school facility is commenced and in the next succeeding year.

 The intent of the law was to allow two years, so if a school is opened after September 20th the school will still receive two years funding.
-For example if a school is opened on February 1, 2010 (FY10), new facilities weighting would be available on September 20, 2010 (FY11) and September 20, 2011 (FY12).
+For example if a school is opened on February 1, 2015 (FY15), new facilities weighting would be available on September 20, 2015 (FY16) and September 20, 2016 (FY17).

-As a general rule, a remodeled facility does not meet the definition of "new" facility, however under certain circumstances a remodel has been allowed for funding.
+As a general rule, a remodeled facility does not meet the definition of "new" facility, however under certain circumstances, a remodel has been allowed for funding.
 Districts should contact Craig Neuenswander, Director of School Finance, craign@ksde.org or (785) 296-3872 and discuss this issue prior to claiming any remodeled facility.